 I found an old chemistry set in a charity shop a year ago and used one of the two test tube stands and three test tubes.
 I mounted the joule thief on a block of wood I cut from a jenga game - stuck him on the chemistry stand with epoxy and used thin rope I had left over to cover the wires.
 I was kindly advised to wire the (UV) LEDs in parallel and that is what I have done.

-I like the fact the light is economical, running on batteries which are dead to most intents and purposes.
-I've always wanted to enter a competition here and now I have!
-My daughter is also very pleased!
+I like the fact the light is economical, running on batteries which are dead to most intents and purposes, plus I've always wanted to enter a competition here and now I have!